beatobongco/TIL/day_notes/2018-05-02_Creating_a_Flow_Culture.md

 * onboarding should provide clear definition of an Insyncer's role and their scope of responsibility.
 * heads and mentors should provide constant feedback of how an Insyncer is doing.
 It should never come as a surprise that someone is under-performing.
 Conversely, if an Insyncer is performing well a `kudos` is in order.

-Question to ask:
+Questions to ask:

 > Is your role *clear* to you?
 Do you know how to succeed in it?

 #### Centering

 Insyncers know how what they are doing in the present impacts the company.

+How to build centering:

 * when hiring, great care must be taken in defining what we are hiring for.
 We must know what impact the new hire will have and be able to properly communicate this impact to them
 * Insyncers should strive to know how they fit into the big picture
 * the company or team should acknowledge the importance of each person/role and never belittle any role or department

-Question to ask:
+Questions to ask:

 > Do you know how you fit into the big picture?
 Are you aware of *how* your work impacts the company?

 #### Choice

-Insyncers know that they have the freedom to do what they want as long as they are prepared to face the (very fair but firm) consequences.
+Insyncers know that they have the freedom to do what they want as long as they are prepared to face the very fair but firm consequences.

+How to build choice:

 * Insync should have minimal red tape
 * Insyncers are encouraged to `default to action` rather than waiting for permission